delvedor/easy-breaker/README.md

 - `timeout:` is the maximum number of milliseconds you can wait before return a `TimeoutError` *(read the caveats section about how the timeout is handled)*.
 - `resetTimeout`: time before the circuit will move from `open` to `half-open`
 - `context`: a custom context for the function to call
+- `maxEventListeners`: since this library relies on events, it can happen that you reach the maximum number of events listeners before the *memory leak* warn.
+To avoid that log, just set an higher number with this property.

 <a name="promises"></a>
 ### Promises